skywarth/laravel-config-mapper/README.md

         ]
       ];
       ```
-2. Run the dedicated command: `php artisan laravel-config-mapper:publish-env-keys`
+2. Run the dedicated <a name='publish-env-keys-command'></a> command: `php artisan laravel-config-mapper:publish-env-keys`
    1. It'll discover your automap configs
    2. After discovery, it'll prepare respective env keys for these
    3. Then config path & env key pairs will be output